Warm Weather Knitting Patterns

 As I listened to the podcast I was perusing photos of the included patterns on Ravelry.
 After looking, I was very impressed with the lovely projects in this book, so it really was very exciting to win the book!

 Lovely, aren’t they?!
 There are 20 patterns in the book, and really there are only a couple that I wouldn’t love to make and wear!

-Truthfully, the first 3 or 4 cable rows had me fuming.
-My hands were really struggling to manage the extra cable needle.
+Truthfully, the first 3 or 4 cable rows had me fuming, since my hands were really struggling to manage the extra cable needle.
 I found that, in particular, the parts that required my cable needle to hold one stitch to the front were frustrating because that one stitch was too loose to hold onto the cable needle.
 If I used a larger cable needle, the 2 stitches held to the back were too tight to fit on the needle.
 This is probably the result of my own quirkiness.
 I was determined and persevered, and I am glad that I did.
 After those first 3 or 4 cable rows, they gradually got easier because my hands were getting more used to managing it all.
-I am nearing completion of the main body of the shawl, almost time to begin the edging.
+As of now, I am nearing completion of the main body of the shawl, almost time to begin the edging.
 It is looking very lovely.

 This is a good thing.
 Not only will I have a lovely, soft shawl when I’m done, I will have learned something and improved my knitting skills, and that is worth a little frustration to me.
 This particular pattern that I am working on relies heavily on charts.
 I think it’s likely that the other patterns will as well, but I haven’t looked carefully at the others to determine if this is so.
-If you’re looking for a great knitting pattern book with lovely wearables, and you love using charts, this book should definitely find its way into your library!
+If you’re looking for warm weather knitting patterns, and you love using charts, this book should definitely find its way into your library!
 If you aren’t familiar with knitting charts, check our my tutorial here.